vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/deploy-tutorial.md

 ## Wrap-up

-You should now be familiarized with how to deploy a developed Data Job to the Control Service through the Jupyter UI
+You should now be familiarized with how to deploy a developed Data Job to the Control Service through the Jupyter UI.